coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Unlike most magic items, intelligent items can activate their own powers without waiting for a command word from their owner.
-Intelligent items act during their owner's turn in the initiative order.
+Intelligent items act during their owner’s turn in the initiative order.

 ### Intelligent Item Alignment

 Any item with intelligence has an alignment.
 Note that intelligent weapons already have alignments, either stated or by implication.
-If you're generating a random intelligent weapon, that weapon's alignment must fit with any alignment-oriented special abilities it has.
+If you’re generating a random intelligent weapon, that weapon’s alignment must fit with any alignment-oriented special abilities it has.

 Any character whose alignment does not correspond to that of the item